 “Two possibilities exist: either we are alone in the universe or we are not.
 Both are equally terrifying.” ― Arthur C. Clarke

-In the 11 years since The X-Flies ceased production, no other genre show has tackled our cultural fascination with UFOs and alien abduction lore.
+In the years since the original run of The X-Flies ceased production - and subsequently returned - no other genre show has tackled our cultural fascination with UFOs and alien abduction lore.

-RCVR is a 2011 sci-fi web series that capably takes on the mantle left behind by The X-Files.
+RCVR is a 2011 sci-fi web series that is a descendant of The X-Files.